ceciliacase/money-coach-website/_posts/2019-01-30-Three-Symptoms-Of-Money-Issues.md

 tags: symptoms money debt budgeting
 image: .jpg
 ---
+Before I get started with my article this week, I'd like to ask you to please forward these articles to anyone you think might benefit from them.
+I want to spread the word that a truly healthy relationship with money is possible!

 When we are working with a subject as important as money, it can sometimes be hard to even know if you have a problem.
 How can you tell if you are doing well, or if there really is something that you could do better?
 In this article I want introduce the top three symptoms that can help you identify if you need to improve your relationship with money.

 # Feelings of guilt or shame around your spending decisions